mrbusche/backseatfan.com/_posts/2009-07-28-eagles-coach-jim-johnson-has-passed-away.md

   </p>

   <p>
-    &#8220;Jim Johnson has passed away, the team just announced it.&#8221;
+    "Jim Johnson has passed away, the team just announced it."
   </p>

   <p>